migrants-and-the-state/og-2025-kc-nara/README.md

-# og-template
+# og-2025-kc-nara

-template repository for aperitiiif batches of a files for migrants and the state neh grant project 🥂
+aperitiiif batch of nara a files for migrants and the state neh grant project 🥂

 ## description